chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 > **Note**: If you don't receive output like the above at all, you can create a new group by running `chainctl iam groups create --no-parent` to create a new group.
 After group creation, you can run `chainctl iam groups ls -o table` again.

 Let’s create a variable that stores that ID for later steps in the tutorial.
-Replace `$GROUP_ID` below with the relevant ID; for exmaple, in the case of `enforce-demo-group` above, you would enter `b9adda06841c1d34dfa73d5902ed44b5448b7958` instead of `$GROUP_ID` in the command below.
+Replace `$GROUP_ID` below with the relevant ID; for exmaple, in the case of `enforce-demo-group` above, you would enter `b9adda06841c1d34dfa73d5902ed44b5448b7958` instead of `$GROUP_ID` in the next command.

 ```sh
 export GROUP=$GROUP_ID